ThivyaVenkatachalam/restaurant-management-system/README.md

-oo# 🍽️ Restaurant Management System
+## 🍽️ Restaurant Management System

 A full-stack Restaurant Management System built with **Node.js**, **Express**, **MySQL**, and **React**.
 This system allows restaurant staff and admins to manage tables, menus, orders, and view reports in real time.